 Total Crown - includes the core Crown plus Crown entities and State owned Enterprises.

 Expenditure on base salaries is the single largest component of personnel expenditure (others include superannuation, performance payments, redundancy costs, etc.).
-The total salary cost shown in the chart is calculated by multiplying the number of FTE employees in the Public Service by the average annual FTE base salary.
+The total salary cost shown in the chart in tab 1 below is calculated by multiplying the number of FTE employees in the Public Service by the average annual FTE base salary.
 These are approximate annual salary costs and do not represent total personnel expenditure.
-The total salary cost in the Public Service increased by 3.2% ($105 million) to $3,398 million in 2016, up from $3,293 million in 2015.
-This was driven by a 1.2% increase in staff numbers (FTE) and a 2.1% increase in average salary.
+The total base salary cost in the Public Service increased by 5.3% ($180 million) to $3,578 million in 2017, up from $3,398 million in 2016.
+This was driven by a 3.0% increase in FTE staff numbers and a 2.3% increase in average salary.

 Performance payments are defined as any lump sum payments made to staff, usually as a result of an annual performance assessment that exceeded expectations, or some exceptional collaborative or innovative work.
-In the year to 30 June 2016, a total of 1,437 people or 3% of employees received a performance payment.
-The average value for performance payments was $2,705, 11.6% lower than in 2016 (refer to table below in tab 1).
+In the year to 30 June 2017, a total of 1,539 people or 3.1% of the Public Service employees received a performance payment.
+The average value for performance payments was $2,647, 2% lower than in 2016 (refer to table below in tab 1).

-Twenty-two departments made performance payments in 2016, while six agencies did not as shown in the chart below in tab 1.
-Around 72% of performance payments were given by six departments (Ministry of Business, Innovation and Employment, Ministry of Foreign Affairs and Trade, Department of Internal Affairs, New Zealand Customs Service, The Treasury and Department of Corrections).
+Twenty-two departments (out of 29) made performance payments in 2017.
+Sixty percent of performance payments were given by four departments (Ministry of Business, Innovation and Employment, Ministry of Foreign Affairs and Trade, Land Information New Zealand and Department of Internal Affairs.

 The large decrease in the number of performance payments in 2014 reflected a change in the remuneration system at the Ministry of Social Development.

-In the year to 30 June 2016, 375 employees in the Public Service were made redundant (slightly down from 380 in 2015).
-The average redundancy payment was $52,223 (up from $49,382 in 2015).
-The total cost of redundancy increased by 4.4% to $19.6 million (from $18.8 million in 2015).
-Nineteen departments reported redundancies, with 72% occurring in five departments (Department of Corrections, Ministry of Justice, Department of Internal Affairs, Ministry of Business, Innovation and Employment and Inland Revenue).
-The table and chart in tab 3 above shows the number of redundancies in the Public Service has decreased since 2011.
+In the year to 30 June 2017, 395 employees in the Public Service were made redundant (up from 375 in 2016).
+The average redundancy payment was $49,011 (down from $52,223 in 2016).
+The total cost of redundancy decreased by 1% to $19.4 million (from $19.6 million in 2016).
+Twenty two departments reported redundancies, with 65% occurring in five departments (Ministry of Justice, Ministry of Social Development, Ministry of Education, Ministry of Business, Innovation and Employment, and Department of Internal Affairs).
+The table and chart in tab 3 above shows the number of redundancies in the Public Service has generally decreased since 2012.

 The LCI is an official measure of wage inflation.
 It measures changes in salary and wage rates that employers pay for the same job done at the same standard.
 The LCI does not reflect compositional change in the workforce, service increments, merit promotions and increases relating to performance.

-Data covers 28 Public Service departments (28 in 2016 and 29 in 2017), as well as 7 selected Crown entities whose chief executives are under Remuneration Authority jurisdiction, including the Audit Office, New Zealand Secret Intelligence Service, Office of the Clerk, Office of the Ombudsmen, Parliamentary Service, Parliamentary Counsel Office and Parliamentary Commissioner for the Environment.
-Data from 29 tertiary education institutions are also included.
+Data covers Public Service departments (28 in 2016 and 29 in 2017), as well as seven selected Crown entities whose chief executives are under Remuneration Authority jurisdiction, including the Audit Office, New Zealand Secret Intelligence Service, Office of the Clerk, Office of the Ombudsmen, Parliamentary Service, Parliamentary Counsel Office and Parliamentary Commissioner for the Environment.
+Data also covers tertiary education institutions (29 in 2015 and 28 in 2016).